darwins-challenge/rust-belt-rust.2016/slides/projects.md

+## Possible Projects

-1. Fine tune a fitness function.
+1. Write a functioning _fitness function_.
-2. Implement a grammar.
+2. Extend the grammar with a _new node type_.
-3. Create your own genetic programming framework.
+3. Solve the _Apollo Guidance Computer_ problem (from scratch).
-4. Apply genetic programming to your problem.
+4. Apply genetic programming to _your problem_.